matticus1120/React-Redux-Blog-from-Scratch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and kicked off with [A Complete React Redux Tutorial for Beginners (2019)](https://daveceddia.com/redux-tutorial/).

-# React Redux Blog #WIP
+# React Redux Blog from "Scratch"

-This is a work-in-progress project that exists just so that I can teach myself Redux.
+This is a work-in-progress project that exists just so that I can teach myself (and hopefully others!)
+Redux.
 Along the way I'm leaving notes, comments, and links, so that I can remind myself where I learned certain things along the way.

 ## To get started: